 One significant trend is the increasing focus on environmental sustainability.
 The National Park Service is implementing various initiatives to reduce the Mall's environmental footprint, including the use of energy-efficient lighting, water conservation measures, and the restoration of native plant communities.
 The goal is to make the map of Washington DC Mall area a model for sustainable park management.

 The National Museum of African American History and Culture, which opened in 2016, represents a significant addition to the map of Washington DC Mall area.
-This museum tells the story of African Americans from slavery to the present day, and it has quickly become one of the most popular attractions on the Mall.
+Which means this museum tells the story of African Americans from slavery to the present day, and it has quickly become one of the most popular attractions on the Mall.
 Its presence underscores the importance of recognizing and celebrating the diverse experiences that shape American identity.

 Discussions surrounding the placement of new memorials and monuments on the National Mall are always ongoing and often contentious.
 The process involves careful consideration of historical significance, design aesthetics, and public input.
 Any new addition must be carefully integrated into the existing landscape to preserve the Mall's overall character and integrity.